jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Leatherhead to Moorgate
 ----------------------------
+* LHD-WAT changing to CR2 at CLJ changing to CR1 at TCR in 54-58m at 4tph
-* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 56-61m at 4tph
+* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 56-61m at 4tph (+3m)
-* LHD-WAT changing to CR2 at RAY changing to CR1 at TCR in 56-62m at 4tph (+1m)
+* LHD-WAT changing to CR2 at RAY changing to CR1 at TCR in 56-62m at 4tph (+3m)
+* LHD-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 58-63m at 4tph (+5m)
-* LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 60-67m at 4tph (+5m)
+* LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 60-67m at 4tph (+8m)
-* LHD-WAT changing to W&C at WAT changing to Northern (City) at UBK in 58-69m at 4tph (+5m)
+* LHD-WAT changing to W&C at WAT changing to Northern (City) at UBK in 58-69m at 4tph (+8m)

 From Leatherhead to Old Street
 ------------------------------
+* LHD-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 57-62m at 4tph
-* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 57-62m at 4tph
+* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 57-62m at 4tph (+0m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 59-66m at 4tph (+3m)
 * LHD-WAT changing to W&C at WAT changing to Northern (City) at UBK in 59-70m at 4tph (+5m)

 From Leatherhead to Holborn
 ---------------------------
+* LHD-WAT changing to CR2 at CLJ changing to Central at TCR in 52-56m at 4tph
-* LHD-WAT changing to CR2 at RAY changing to Central at TCR in 54-60m at 4tph
+* LHD-WAT changing to CR2 at RAY changing to Central at TCR in 54-60m at 4tph (+3m)
-* LHD-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 61-72m at 4tph (+10m)
+* LHD-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 61-72m at 4tph (+13m)

 From Leatherhead to Chancery Lane
 ---------------------------------
+* LHD-WAT changing to CR2 at CLJ changing to Central at TCR in 54-58m at 4tph
-* LHD-WAT changing to CR2 at RAY changing to Central at TCR in 56-62m at 4tph
+* LHD-WAT changing to CR2 at RAY changing to Central at TCR in 56-62m at 4tph (+3m)
-* LHD-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 59-70m at 4tph (+6m)
+* LHD-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 59-70m at 4tph (+9m)

 From Leatherhead to St Pauls
 ----------------------------
+* LHD-WAT changing to CR2 at CLJ changing to Central at TCR in 56-60m at 4tph
-* LHD-WAT changing to CR2 at RAY changing to Central at TCR in 58-64m at 4tph
+* LHD-WAT changing to CR2 at RAY changing to Central at TCR in 58-64m at 4tph (+3m)
-* LHD-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 57-68m at 4tph (+2m)
+* LHD-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 57-68m at 4tph (+5m)

 From Leatherhead to Canary Wharf
 --------------------------------
 * LHD-WAT changing to Jubilee at WAT in 57-60m at 4tph
+* LHD-WAT changing to CR2 at CLJ changing to CR1 at TCR in 61-65m at 4tph (+5m)
 * LHD-WAT changing to CR2 at RAY changing to CR1 at TCR in 63-69m at 4tph (+8m)